rcubillo/rcubillo/README.md

 ## I'm a Husband, Father and senior QA Engineer

-🌱 I’m always looking for ways to break the application before the client does.
+🌱 I’m always looking for ways to break the application before the client does.<br>
-🥅 2025 Goal: Become AWS Certified.
+🥅 2025 Goal: Become AWS Certified.<br>
 ⚡ Fun fact: I love running, cycling, photography, and traveling the world.

 ### Connect with me: